purelb/purelb/README.md

 kubectl expose deployment echoserver --name=echoserver-service --port=80 --target-port=8080 --type=LoadBalancer
 ```

-The PureLB allocator will allocate an address and assign it to the
+The PureLB allocator will allocate one or more addresses and assign them to the
 service.
 The PureLB node agents then configure the underlying
-operating system to advertise the address.
+operating system to advertise the addresses.

 ## Building